David Dorward

-David Cameron Dorward ECA (born January 22, 1952) is a Canadian politician, who represented the electoral district of Edmonton-Gold Bar in the Legislative Assembly of Alberta from 2012 to 2015.
+David Cameron Dorward ECA (born January 22, 1952) is a Canadian politician who represented the electoral district of Edmonton-Gold Bar in the Legislative Assembly of Alberta from 2012 to 2015.
 He has lived in Alberta since the mid 1950s and currently resides in Edmonton.

-Dorward is the approved United Conservative Party candidate for the electoral riding of Edmonton-Gold Bar for the 2019 Alberta provincial election.
+Dorward was the approved United Conservative Party candidate for the electoral riding of Edmonton-Gold Bar for the 2019 Alberta provincial election.

 Background

 Dorward served in the Alberta cabinet with Premier Jim Prentice.
 He is a graduate of the Northern Alberta Institute of Technology and the University of Alberta.
 David Cameron DORWARD, FCPA, FCA is registered as a member of the Chartered Professional Accountants of Alberta (CPA Alberta).

 Dorward has contributed to the community through various volunteer and community works including sitting on various local and provincial boards.
 This includes coaching youth basketball and organizing basketball programs for communities within the electoral division of Edmonton-Gold Bar.
 Dorward received the Top 50 Alumni award, chosen for the differences he made within our communities.

 In 2005, Dorward led and founded the initiative that raised $38M for the building of the Saville Community Sports Centre (GO Centre), a 195,000-square-foot GO Centre located at the University of Alberta south campus area.
 The center was opened for use in September 2011.

 Dorward is a member of the Church of Jesus Christ of Latter-day Saints.